-- Ensure that there is 230V power supply and the polarity is correct to the appliance. - Ensure that the appliance settings and functionality is correct. - Ensure the CH/DHW programmer/timer is functioning. - · Ensure the room thermostat is functioning. - Ensure the cylinder thermostat (if fitted) is functioning. - Ensure the cold water mains is turned on. - Ensure the primary system has adequate pressure/system content for the system type. - Ensure there is gas to the appliance. - Are other gas appliances working, gas cooker/hob for example? - Has the credit run out on the gas pre-payment meter?
+- Ensure that there is 230V power supply and the polarity is correct to the appliance. - Ensure that the appliance settings and functionality is correct. - Ensure the CH programmer/timer is functioning. - · Ensure the room thermostat is functioning. - Ensure the primary system has adequate pressure/system content for the system type. - Ensure there is gas to the appliance. - Are other gas appliances working, gas cooker/hob for example? - Has the credit run out on the gas pre-payment meter?